 All around Sicily, September is a time of harvest and related festivities.
 One of the most popular is the pistachio festival in Bronte, on the slopes of Etna.

-In December, the whole of Sicily starts to get ready for Christmas.
+In December, the island starts to prepare for Christmas.
 Museums and other places may be open for limited hours.

-Many Christmas markets are going on in December.
+In December, Many Christmas markets are held.
 Some of the most famous are in Agrigento, Catania, and Erice.

-For more on festivals in Sicily, see my "Festivals in Sicily" -page.
+For more on festivals in Sicily, see HERE.

-For a history buff, the best time to visit Sicily is in spring or fall.
+If your main interest is history, the best time to visit Sicily is spring or fall.
 That's when the weather is sweet, but the crowds are smaller.

 For example, April is a pleasant time to tour ancient temples and ruins.
-It is not very crowded, and the weather is reasonably warm.
-You can even eat outside.
+It is not very crowded, and the weather is warm.

 Whatever the time of year, the first Sunday of every month is free.
 It applies to all state museums, galleries, parks, gardens, and archaeological parks.